Model in Sao Paulo dies after taking ill on catwalk

 Photo: Leco Viana, AP

-Model Tales Soares lies on the catwalk as a paramedic tends to him after he collapsed during Sao Paulo Fashion Week in Sao Paulo, Brazil, Saturday, April 27, 2019.
-A statement from organizers said that Soares died after taking ill while participating in the Sao Paulo's Fashion Week.
-(Leco Viana/Thenews2 via AP) less

-Model Tales Soares lies on the catwalk as a paramedic tends to him after he collapsed during Sao Paulo Fashion Week in Sao Paulo, Brazil, Saturday, April 27, 2019.
-A statement from organizers said that Soares ... more

-RIO DE JANEIRO (AP) — A model participating in Sao Paulo's Fashion Week has died after getting sick on the catwalk.
+RIO DE JANEIRO (AP) — A model participating in Sao Paulo's Fashion Week has died after getting sick and falling on the catwalk.

-A statement from organizers said Tales Soares took ill while parading Saturday.
+A statement from organizers said Tales Soares took ill Saturday while in a parade of fashion brand Ocksa.
 A medical team attended to him on the catwalk and Soares was later taken to a hospital, where he was pronounced dead.

 The statement did not provide more details.